clagraff/recipes/example_recipe.md

 ## Preparation
 <!-- For preparation that can be before cooking.
 When not applicable, do not include.  -->

+* Prepare dough 3 days before.
+* Precut veggies and marinade in fridge for at least 2 hours.
+* Precook chicken, season, and leave till cooking.

 ## Cooking Instructions
 <!-- group cooking instructions as makes sense.
 Indicate `optional` steps with back-ticks  -->